pteichman/gopheracademy-web/content/advent-2014/backoff.md

 It turns control of my function over to the backoff package, making it more difficult to reason about program flow.

-It doesn't allow you to reset a backoff processs mid-try if you get a signal that you can retry from zero.
+It doesn't allow you to reset a backoff process mid-try if you get a signal that you can retry from zero.

 It doesn't allow you to easily change behavior between fatal and